sienaiwun/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingAmbientOcclusion/readme.md

 * Upsampling could be improved to find better candidates from low res inputs.
 Either by increasing the 2x2 sampling quad and/or improving the depth test to be more strict by testing against expected depth at the source low-res sample offset instead of the current test target depth +/- threshold.
 *

-There are also few areas in the sample which you should consider to improve in your implementation if porting over:
+There are also few areas in the sample which you should consider to improve in your implementation if porting over the sample code over:
 * Acceleration Structure
 ** Use a separate scratch resource for each BLAS build to allow driver to overlap the builds.
-** Use compaction to compact the size of BLAS resources (by ~55%).
+** Use compaction to lower the size of static BLAS resources (by ~55%).

 ### What's next